 Maui Expectations Vs Reality Big Beach

 Reality: Times are-a-changin’, and some beaches around the state require entry fees and reservations.
-Reservations are needed to visit Waianapanapa State Park in Hana, and there is a fee to enter Makena State Park, Big Beach.
-Although, since the money goes back into preserving the aina for future generations, I can get behind it.
+Reservations are needed to visit Waiʻanapanapa State Park in Hana, and there is a fee to enter Makena State Park, Big Beach.
+However, since the money goes back into preserving the ʻaina (land) for future generations, I can get behind it.

 Hawaii line